RoyalHaskoningDHV/darrow-poc/README.md

 # DARROW-POC
 Documentation and code for onboarding a timeseries machine learning model to the `darrow-ml-platform`.
-You can use the example model and mock executors as a starting point for onboarding your own models (in principle the mock executor is not needed for this, but it gives a general idea of how the model is executed for training or predicting in the infrastructure).
+You can use the example model as a starting point for onboarding your own models.

 ## Hierarchy data model
 The data hierarchy is represented by a __rooted tree__ that mimics the real world (usually physical) relationships inherent in the data.
 This is easiest to understand with an example: